 Shrimp tacos are one of my faves because they are so fast to make, so flavorful and cause, well, shrimp + tacos.
 I mean, duh!

 The shrimp here are seasoned with a few spices, cooked quickly and served warm in your favorite soft taco shell.

-A few notes on these shrimp tacos with lime cabbage slaw:
+Notes on making shrimp tacos with lime cabbage slaw: